Tom3s/procedural-godot-materials/README.md

 ## Usage

-- Download the Visual Shader Nodes Addon
+- Download the ShaderV (by arkology11) and Shader-Lib (by iDigvijaysinhG)
 - Import a material